%&XeLaTeX

 brief advice, however.

-\emph{In-line quotes should not be stand-alone sentences.} Do not quote a
+\emph{In-line quotes should not be stand-alone sentences.} Do not

 \emph{When using an inline citation style, the citation goes at the